Sir Michael Shaw Stewart, 5th Baronet

+Early life

+He was the son of Houston Stewart-Nicholson (d.
+1812) and grandson of Sir Michael Stewart, 3rd Baronet.

+Career

 Michael Stewart Nicholson of Carnock, succeeded to the lands of Blackhall and Ardgowan on the death of his uncle Sir John Shaw Stewart, in 1812.
 He was invested in these lands in 1813 and dropped the name of Nicholson and became Sir Michael Shaw Stewart of Ardgowan, 5th Baronet.